Nuts for Nutella

 1/8 tsp salt

-- Preparation: Line a baking sheet with foil.
-Preheat oven to 350 degrees F.
+1. Preparation: Preheat oven to 350° F. Line a baking sheet with foil.

-- Make the caramel: Combine the sugar and water in a 3- to 4-cup saucepan.
-Do not stir again during the cooking.
-Cover and bring sugar and water to a simmer over medium heat.
-Uncover and wipe down the sides of the pan with a wet pastry brush or a wad of paper towel dipped in water.
-Cover and cook for 2 minutes, or until the sugar is completely dissolved.
-Uncover and cook until the syrup turns a pale amber.
-Test by spooning a drop or two of the syrup onto a white saucer.
-Swirl the pan gently, continuing to cook and test the color until the syrup darkens to a medium amber color.
+2. Make the caramel: Combine the sugar and water in a 3- to 4-cup saucepan.
+To prevent crystallization, don’t stir it again during the cooking.
+Cover and bring the mixture to a simmer over medium heat.
+Remove the lid and wipe down the sides of the pan with a wet pastry brush or a scrunched up paper towel dipped in water.
+Cover and cook for 2 minutes, or until the sugar’s completely dissolved.
+Uncover and cook until the syrup looks like pale amber maple syrup.
+If your pan’s dark and you can’t gauge the color of the syrup, spoon a drop or two onto a white saucer.
+Swirl the pan gently, continuing to cook and test the color until the syrup turns medium amber.

-- Pour the caramel immediately onto the lined baking sheet.
-Tilt sheet to spread caramel as thinly as possible.
+3. Immediately pour the caramel onto the lined baking sheet.
+Tilt the sheet to spread the caramel as thinly as possible.
 Let harden completely, about 15 minutes.

-- Toast the nuts: Meanwhile, place hazelnuts in a single layer on a shallow baking pan.
+4. Toast the nuts: Meanwhile, place the hazelnuts in a single layer on another baking sheet.
 Toast in the oven until the skins are almost black and the meat is dark brown, about 15 minutes.
 Stir the nuts halfway through baking to ensure an even color.

-- To get rid of the bitter skins, wrap the cooled hazelnuts in a clean kitchen towel or paper towel.
-Rub until most of the skins have come off, but don’t worry if some remain.
+5. To get rid of the bitter skins, wrap the cooled hazelnuts in a clean kitchen towel or paper towel.
+Rub until most of the skins come off, but don’t worry if some remain.

-- Make the nut butter: When the caramel is completely cool, break it into pieces and pulverize in a food processor.
+6. Make the hazelnut butter: When the caramel is completely cool, break it into small pieces and pulverize in a food processor.
 Try to get the caramel as fine as possible at this stage (it won’t get finer once you add the nuts).

-- Transfer the spread to an airtight container, and store in the refrigerator for1-2 months.
+8. Transfer the spread to an airtight container, and store in the refrigerator for 1-2 months.
 For best results, stir the chocolate-hazelnut spread before using.

 Notes:

-- To further intensify the nut flavor, use unrefined nut oil (for version 1), which is tan in color.
-Refined nut oils have the color and flavor removed.
-Peanut oil is especially cheap in Chinese supermarkets.
-I bought 20 ounces for $2.38!
-There’s a lesson: if you’re looking for a “gourmet” ingredient, try an ethnic market.
+• To further intensify the nut flavor, use unrefined nut oil (for version 1), which is tan in color.
+Peanut oil is especially cheap in Chinese supermarkets: 20 ounces for $2.38!
+So if you’re looking for a “gourmet” ingredient, try an ethnic market.

 Resources: